Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

-handling sheep less stressful for both the sheep and shepherd.
+handling of sheep less stressful for both the sheep and shepherd.

 It will also dismiss the notion that sheep are a stupid animal.